emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 **APM Planner**

-APM Planner is a ground station software for APM.
+APM Planner is a ground station software for ArduPilot.
 It can be downloaded from the [ardupilot.com](http://ardupilot.com/downloads/?category=35)

 APM Planner listens on UDP port 14550, so it should catch telemetry from the drone automatically.